ankane/shorts/Securing-Database-Traffic.md

 SELECT ssl_is_used();
 ```

-Now direct connections are good, so let’s secure the connection from PgBouncer to the database.
+Now direct connections are good, so let’s secure connections from PgBouncer to the database.

-## PgBouncer to Database
+## PgBouncer to the Database

 Follow [this guide](PgBouncer-Setup.md) to set up PgBouncer.
 Once that’s completed, there are two settings to add to `/etc/pgbouncer/pgbouncer.ini`: